 In addition to discrete voltage regulators, Intel supports specific PMIC (Power Management Integrated Circuit) models to power the ROP rails.
-PMICs are typically classified as "Premium" or "Volume" ROP PMICs.
+PMICs are typically classified as "Premium" or "Volume" ROP PMICs based on the type of power map they support.

 PCI Express Power Management